-It also allows you to write your own shaders, making it capable of
+It also allows you to write your own shaders.

 People sometimes have the mistaken impression that Panda3D is written

-not written in python - it's written in C++.
-The python is just for
+not written in Python - it's written in C++.
+The Python is just used for

 a small Panda3D program typically gets, take a look at the screenshots